Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Hangqi.md

 ### 2025-06-03 got BlockQueue working
 The next three blocks can now be displayed.
 Score calculation done and speed calculation redo.

+### 2025-06-05 got scoreBox working; beautified queue
+The scoreBox now shows the score, level, and number of lines cleared.
+The queue now looks a bit better.